serek4/estia-serial/README.md

 ### Request multiple data points at once

 Default sensors data to request is defined in `config.h` -> `SENSORS_DATA_TO_REQUEST`.
-Data will be saved to `estiaSerial.sensorData`.
+Data will be saved internally.
+There is flag available `estiaSerial.newSensorsData`
+to indicate when request complete.
+To get data call `estiaSerial.getSensorData()`.

 Data structure (`std::map`)
 ```c++